BimwerxNZ/bimwerx-bob/readme.md

-# Basic Python + Streamlit-powered AI Chatbot on Custom Trained Data
+# Basic Python + Streamlit-powered AI (Groq) Chatbot on Custom Trained Data

 ## Overview
 This guide provides a quick overview of creating a basic but functional AI chatbot that can be embedded into almost any website as a widget.
 The chatbot connects to a Supabase database vector store on custom trained content.